07:30 - Monday 19 March

 Ratepayers remain in the Supporting Small Businesses relief scheme for either 5 years or until they reach the bill they would have paid without the scheme.
 A change of ratepayer will not affect eligibility for the Supporting Small Businesses relief scheme but eligibility will be lost if the property falls vacant or becomes occupied by a charity or Community Amateur Sports Club.

 There is no need to apply for this relief as we will identify all eligible properties.
 However please contact us if you have any questions

-The Government willl fund a new relief scheme for pubs that have a Rateable Value below £100,000, as it recognises the important role that pubs play in urban and rural communities across the country.
+The Government has funded a relief scheme for pubs that have a Rateable Value below £100,000, as it recognises the important role that pubs play in urban and rural communities across the country.
 Under the scheme, eligible pubs will receive up to a £1000 discount on their bill.
-The relief will have effect for from 1 April 2017 for the 2017/18 year only.
+The relief will have effect for the 2017/18 and 2018/19 years only.

 Eligibility for the relief and the relief itself will be assessed and calculated on a daily basis

 There is no definitive description of a traditional pub or public house in law which could be readily used to determine eligibility for relief.